 A smaller cousin of plaice and flounder, dab is a versatile and delicious fish that is currently under-rated.

 Dab are a relatively abundant species of flatfish which provide a more sustainable alternative to more vulnerable, longer-lived and overfished species of flatfish such as plaice.
 It is mostly taken as bycatch in trawl fisheries and often discarded because of its low market value.
 Stock levels of dab are poorly understood in our area but there is little evidence that the stocks are unhealthy.
-Catches of dab landed in Cornwall have been increasing each year from 5 tonnes in 2002 to 20 tonnes in 2013 (MMO data).
+Catches of dab landed in Cornwall have fluctuated between five and twenty tonnes per year since the 1990's.

 Cornish vessels landing to Cornish ports

 Demersal trawls are large nets that are pulled through the water with the bottom edge of the net touching the seabed.
 At each edge the net is pulled open by metal ‘trawl doors’.
 Sometimes referred to as Otter trawling.Learn more

 Beam trawls are nets attached to a steel beam that holds the net open.
 The belly of the net is made of chains and the upper surface of the net is mesh.
 Beam trawlers pull two nets along the seabed simultaneously.Learn more

 Cornwall Good Seafood Guide rates fish on sustainability using a scale of 1 to 5.

 1, 2 and 3 are recommended, Fish to avoid are rated 5.

 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.